 Decision Making – Putting you in the shoes of an IAS officer

-As mentioned in a previous post of this website, Decision Making skills are not separate from Interpersonal Skills – they are very well related.
-In civil service exam, question will be asked placing you in the shoes of a collector or a police officer.
-You are expected to think and take decisions like an officer.
+As mentioned in a previous post on this website, Decision-Making skills are not separate from Interpersonal Skills – they are very well related.
+In the civil service exam, questions will be asked placing you in the shoes of a collector or a police officer.
+You are expected to think and take decisions as an officer.

 Decision Making and Problem Solving Questions for CSAT

-There can be different types of questions testing your decision making skills or problem solving skills.
-The most common type of question asked is situation analysis type.
+There can be different types of questions testing your decision-making skills or problem-solving skills.
+The most common type of question asked is the situation analysis type.

 Example of a decision making question ( Civil Services Prelims 2012)

-Qn : You are handling a time-bound project.
-During the project review meeting, you find that the project is likely to get delayed due to lack of cooperation of the team members.
+Qn: You are handling a time-bound project.
+During the project review meeting, you find that the project is likely to get delayed due to a lack of cooperation of the team members.
 You would…

 (a) Warn the team members for their non-cooperation.